-Mick Schumacher is a German Formula 1 driver, born in Vufflens-le-Chateau, Switzerland on 22 March 1999.
+Mick Schumacher is a German former Formula 1 driver, born in Vufflens-le-Chateau, Switzerland on 22 March 1999.

-The first significant steps in the journey that culminated in him gaining an F1 seat with Haas for the 2021 season came in 2019 when he became a member of Ferrari's Driver Academy and the Formula 2 grid after winning the Formula 3 European Championship the previous year.
+The first significant steps in the journey that culminated in him gaining an F1 seat with Haas for the 2021 and 2022 seasons came in 2019 when he became a member of Ferrari's Driver Academy and the Formula 2 grid after winning the Formula 3 European Championship the previous year.

 While his first season in F2 wasn't particularly successful, he found his feet in the category the following season and ultimately, finished on the podium 10 times, won two races and the World Championship in 2020.

 As a member of the Ferrari academy with an F2 title to his name, he was widely expected to be given a seat on the F1 grid for 2021, and, while it initially looked as if he'd join Alfa Romeo, at the start of December in 2020, it was announced that he had signed a multi-year contract with Haas.

 He was the third in his family to become a Formula 1 driver after his father, seven-time World Champion Michael, and his uncle, Ralf.

 A huge amount of attention and expectation comes with bearing such a surname, which is why, in the early days of his career, he competed as Mick Betsch, using his mother's maiden name.

 By the time he turned 15 though, he had started using the Schumacher name and today says that he doesn't feel any added pressure doing so.

 Schumacher's first experience driving a modern-day Formula 1 car came in April 2019 as he drove for Ferrari on the first day of in-season testing in Bahrain.
 The German impressed, making no errors in tricky conditions, completing the fifth most laps and setting the second-fastest time of the day, behind only Max Verstappen.